 The Withdrawal Form app will redirect to the Withdrawal form page.
 This form is only for students who wish to completely withdraw from the University.

 The Word app will redirect to Word Online through OneDrive.
 This will allow you to create and edit documents within your web browser.
 The first time this app is accessed, you will be asked to sign up for an account or log in.
 Select “Work or school account” to be signed in and gain access to the Word online functions.
-As with the other programs included in OneDrive, you can also submit a document from Word Online to your LoudCloud classroom.
 For further guidance on how to access and navigate the Word app, please refer to the article Microsoft Online Programs in the GCU Portal.